vigetlabs/redirector/README.md

 4. Create an interface for admins to manage the redirect rules.

+### Config option

+There is one config option `include_query_in_source`.
+If you want your redirect rules to also match against the query string as well as the path then you need to set this to `true` (the default is `false`).
+You can set this inside your configuration in `config/application.rb` of your Rails application like so:

+    module MyApplication
+      class Application < Rails::Application
+        # ...

+        config.redirector.include_query_in_source = true
+      end
+    end

 ## Redirect Rule definitions

 Redirect rules have 3 parts: